alemart/surgescript/README.md

 1. Create a SurgeScript Virtual Machine (VM).
 2. Insert the scripts you want into the VM (let it compile the scripts).
 3. Launch the VM.
-4. At every frame of your game/app, update the VM (game loop).
+4. In your game loop, update the VM.
 5. Once you're done, release the VM.

 You'll need to `#include <surgescript.h>` in your code and link your project with *-lsurgescript -lm*.

 Additionally, you may call C code from SurgeScript via *binding*.
 See *src/surgescript/runtime/sslib/* for more information.

+SurgeScript is available as a library.

 ##### How do I build the documentation?